Skip to main content

 The UK has signed more than 70 trade agreements and most of these can be used by businesses right now.

-We are also in the process of negotiating new or updated agreements with countries including Canada, Mexico, Israel, India and the Gulf Cooperation Council (GCC) trading bloc.
+We have announced our ambition to negotiate new or updated agreements with countries including India, the Gulf Cooperation Council (GCC) trading bloc, Switzerland, South Korea, Turkey and Israel.

 The UK has also signed a deal to join CPTPP, a large Indo-Pacific and Americas trade group spanning 11 countries.
 For the first time the UK will have a trade deal with Malaysia, giving UK businesses better access to an economy worth £330 billion in 2022.